Should You Get Stained Concrete?

 When you’re stuck in a rut and you can’t make a decision, it helps to have a comparison.
 To help you decide, we’ve come up with a guide that will show the differences between polished concrete and stained concrete in terms of durability, lifespan, cost, maintenance and customization.

 Obviously, homeowners want to know which one is more durable.
 It’s actually one of the factors that influence their decision.
 If you have kids around, frequent houseguests or pets, it’s understandable that you’d want a floor that is able to withstand constant foot traffic.
 Well, both polished and stained concrete are durable but polished concrete may win on this one because it has a more meticulous installation process, which explains why it’s the flooring of choice in most retail stores and restaurants.
 If your home has very high foot traffic you can choose polished concrete but if you barely have guests over stained concrete would suffice.
-Here’s what wikipedia has to say about stained concrete.

 How long does polished concrete last?
 How about stained concrete?
 Professional floor installers will tell you that polished concrete can last up to two decades but it can last a lifetime when properly cared for.
 Meanwhile, stained concrete can last for more than 100 years but under one condition, if you want the stain to last long you’ll need to wax or seal your floors at least once a year.
 The stain can fade if your floors are not properly sealed especially if it received constant high foot traffic.
 Nonetheless, both last long.

-The cost is also an important factor to consider.
+The stained concrete cost is also an important factor to consider.
 The cost is subjective depending on the floor area.
 Obviously, the bigger the area the more expensive it’s going to be.
 Basically, with polished concrete you’re expected to spend around $5 to $8 per square foot.
 It’s more expensive than stained concrete because more equipment is needed to get the job done.
 The installation process is also longer and more comprehensive compared to stained concrete.
 Despite the cost, business owners are more concerned about the durability rather than the expense and since polished floors are more durable and require less maintenance they would prefer this to stained concrete for their businesses.
 Surveys show that business owners have a higher ROI with polished concrete but for homeowners, this isn’t necessary.
 You can simply opt for stained concrete.